prototypefund/signdict-blog/_i18n/en/about.md

 everyone can participate in without any technical knowledge.

 If you search for online sign language dictionaries, you will find lots of them.
-Sadly most only have a few hundred words and don't allow to add new signs.
-Additionally most only show one sign for a word.
+Sadly most have a few hundred words and don't allow to add new signs.
+Additionally only a few show more than one sign for a word.
 I want to try to have as many sign variations for a word as possible.

 This lead to the idea to crowdsource the dictionary.
 Everyone can participate and add a sign.
 Most computers nowadays have a webcam with a quality that is sufficient to record sign language.
 Together we as the sign language community can build an interactive dictionary.
 One that has as many signs as possible.